 This funky, outdoor café hits the spot with organic sweet and savory breakfast items, bowls, sandwiches, salads, juices, and local coffee and beer.
 The Frogtown cafe is right alongside the LA River bike path and is a perfect pitstop as part of a biking outing (or rollerblading, scooting, or taking baby out in the stroller).

-If you’re thinking this is the mechanical bull bar where you maybe did shots once, you’re right.
-But the bull is stabled right now, and both locations (Sunset Strip and Orange) are open and serving up great people watching and fabulous kid food on their outdoor patios.
-Kids should save up their sugar allotment, because they will definitely want both the Red Bear to drink (lemonade, soda, juices, and gummy bears) and the Cotton Candy Tower or Roast Your Own S’Mores Platter for dessert.
+Saddle up to a table where the restaurant offers entertaining people-watching and fabulous kid food on outdoor patios.
+Kids should save up their sugar allotment because they will definitely want both the Red Bear to drink (lemonade, soda, juices, and gummy bears) and the Cotton Candy Tower or Roast Your Own S’Mores Platter for dessert.
+The mechanical bull was stabled during the pandemic but is now back at both locations (Sunset Strip and Orange).

 Here's where you can have the best pillowy pita and creamy hummus ever.
 Photo courtesy of Momed